Temidtech/TaskManagerKotlin/README.md

 • You can come up with mockups for the app using https://www.figma.com/ (A free mockup design tool).

-NOTE: If you hava mockups for the app already and you would like us to adopt in the  development of this app, kindly send me an [email](mailto:temidjoy@hotmail.com) to review the designs.
+NOTE: If you have mockups for the app already and you would like us to adopt in the  development of this app, kindly send me an [email](mailto:temidjoy@hotmail.com) to review the designs.
 If selected, i will put the link here for other contributors to adopt.

 #### Contributing